mrwatson-de/fmCheckMate-XSLT/xsl/fmxmlsnippet/README.md

 # About the xsl/fmxmlsnippet Folder

-These XSLTs can be applied to the FileMaker clipboard.
+The XSLTs in this folder can be applied to the FileMaker clipboard.

+## Filenames

 The XSLT files follow the following naming convention:

 `<source-type>_<target-type.subtype>_<NameInCamelCase>.xsl`

+For example:

+`XMFD_Text.Lines_ListFieldNamesAndIDs.xsl` - accepts copied fields (or tables or even layouts/valuelists) and returns a list of field names and ids, one line per field.

+## 📋 Source-types

-The source-types are:
+The main source-types are:

 - `XMAA` - FileMaker All/Any XML
 - `XMFD` - FileMaker Field XML
 - `XMFN` - FileMaker (Custom) Function XML
 - `XML2` - FileMaker Layout XML Version 2 (FM12+)
 - `XMLO` - FileMaker Layout XML Version 1 (FM11-)
+- `XMME` - FileMaker Custom Menu XML (*)
+- `XMMI` - FileMaker Custom Menu Item XML (*)
+- `XMMR` - FileMaker Custom Menu References XML (*)
+- `XMMS` - FileMaker Custom Menu Sets XML (*)
 - `XMSC` - FileMaker Script XML
 - `XMSS` - FileMaker Script Step XML
 - `XMTB` - FileMaker Table XML
 - `XMTH` - FileMaker Theme XML
 - `XMVL` - FileMaker ValueList XML

-*Note* The abbreviations for Custom Menus XMM* are still a bit experimental, because they actually use the FMObjectTransfer XML internally, and at the original time of implmentation were not yet fully ripe:
+ (*) Note: The abbreviations for Custom Menus `XMM*` are still a bit experimental (because they actually use the FMObjectTransfer XML internally, and at the original time of implementation were not yet fully ripe)

-- `XMME` - FileMaker Custom Menu XML
-- `XMMI` - FileMaker Custom Menu Item XML
-- `XMMR` - FileMaker Custom Menu References XML
-- `XMMS` - FileMaker Custom Menu Sets XML
+## 🎯 Target-types

 The target-types are: